NASA-AMMOS/Landform/Web/docs/API.md

 Supported extensions for image files include `.tiff`, `.tif`, `.jpg`, and `.png`.
 TIFF files may be 8 or 16 bit.
 Images may be greyscale or 3 band color.

-Uploading data with the same mesh file basename (i.e. the filename omitting the extension) into the same project more than once is an error.

-If more than one mesh/image pair dataset is is uploaded in the same project where the image filenames are the same but the image data is different, only the most recently uploaded image data will be used for that image filename for all datasets.
+If more than upload is made with the same mesh basename (filename excluding extension) in a project then only the most recently uploaded data will be used.

 All uploads must be complete before a project starts running.
 The inputs used by a project are determined at the time the project is first run.
 Additional inputs uploaded to the project after that time are ignored, even if the project is re-run.

 Input data is validated when a project is run, not on upload.

-Accepts the following arguments in a `multipart/form-data` encoded HTTP request body:
-* *mesh*: mesh data file (required); data format will be implied from filename extension
-* *texture*: texture image file (optional); data format will be implied from filename extension
-* *tileid*: tile ID string; must be given if and only if the tiling scheme is user-defined (may also be specified as a URL query parameter)
-* all task API arguments (may also be specified as URL query parameters)
+This API may return before the upload is added to the project, even if the [async task API](#asynchronous-task-api) is not requested.
+Poll the project metadata API `/api/projects/*name*` to determine when the data has been added.

 **Example:** upload "inputMeshSmall.ply" and "inputImage.png" to "testproj"